ezio-melotti/vite-plugin-eslint/README.md

 - Type: `boolean`
 - Default: `true`

-The warings found will be printed.
+The warnings found will be printed.

 ### `emitError`